Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/concepts/custom-resources.md

 of traffic into your Kubernetes cluster.

 It is very similar to the Ingress resource that ships with Kubernetes.

+## UDPIngress

+_This resource requires the `kubernetes.io/ingress.class` annotation.
+Its value must match the value of the controller's `--ingress-class` argument, which is "kong" by default._

+This Custom Resource is used for exposing [UDP][udp] services running inside Kubernetes to the outside world via Kong.

+This is useful for services such as DNS servers, Game Servers, VPN software and a variety of other applications.

 ## KongCredential (Deprecated)